 To succeed in challenging the Will, the challenger would have to provide medical evidence and other testimony which proves that the senior was susceptible to influence and that the undue influencer used his position of confidence to take advantage of the testator.

-The Riverside attorneys at Sandoval Legacy Group, a division of Holstrom, Block & Parke, A Professional Law Corporation have successfully represented persons challenging the validity of a Will due to the testator lacking the required understanding to execute a valid Will.
+The Southern California attorneys at Sandoval Legacy Group, a division of Holstrom, Block & Parke, A Professional Law Corporation have successfully represented persons challenging the validity of a Will due to the testator lacking the required understanding to execute a valid Will.
 We have also succeeded in invalidating Wills where the testator was subject to undue influence by a person in a position of trust or authority.